 By the time Mexico was eliminated from the competition – a frequent occurrence every four years despite the general prowess of the national team on the field – I was already back in the U.S. But many of my Facebook friends are Mexican, and I was greeted by their many fútbol-related status updates as soon as I logged into FB following the game’s end.
 Positive responses were of the “Nice try” vibe and negative responses were of the “You bums always make the same mistakes” variety.
 One of my favorite expressions unique to Mexico is “Ni modo,” which basically means “Too bad, but there’s nothing you can do about it.”

 Soccer in the U.S.

 One of my favorite bagel places is a small shop in Santa Monica.
 I spent several mornings/afternoons there over the last week, sipping my coffee and watching customers slowly file in to catch whatever game was being televised at that moment.
 Of course, the U.S.-Germany game this past Sunday attracted the largest crowd.
 Chants of “USA!
 USA!
 USA!” filled the air – not just of the stadium hosting the game, but of the bagel shop and, I’m sure, of bagel shops and coffee houses all across the country.
 Here in the U.S. soccer has finally earned the audience it deserves.
 Even though the U.S. lost this important game, as the 2014 FIFA World Cup enters its final week, I have little doubt that the remaining games will be Nielsen ratings champs.

 As for me: I don’t know if the reigning country will be Germany, Belgium, the Netherlands, Portugal, Costa Rica, Colombia, Argentina, or host country Brazil.
 However – and as is always the case – there were surprises along the way (Spain, anyone?) – and there may be surprises still to come.

-I’m rooting for the host country.
+I have decided to root for the host country.
 Viva Brasil!